 Throughout the next year, the city changed but it's resilience never did.

 They each have a unique struggle and their own reserves of resilience and humor.Filming a Beautiful Town in Decay: ‘Rich Hill’ and the Elusive American Dream | Tracy Droz Tragos | July 27, 2014 | THE DAILY BEAST

 I am awed by the resilience of these people whose sexual identities are literally a matter of life and death.

-The Resilience Project will mail kits to individuals who sign up to participate.
+The resilience Project will mail kits to individuals who sign up to participate.

-This summer, the Resilience Project will begin accepting DNA samples from individuals around the world.
+This summer, the resilience Project will begin accepting DNA samples from individuals around the world.

 The German temperament has not the initiative, the resilience, which are the prime conditions of a successful revolution.German Problems and Personalities | Charles Sarolea